xcomfan/xcomfan.github.io/gitref/commit.md

 `git restore --staged filename.xyz`

-# Unmodifying a Modified File #
+# Un-modifying a Modified File #

 If you want to undo the changes you made to a tracked file use the command below.

 ***WARNING*** *This is a dangerous command.
-Git will replace the specified files witht he last **staged or committed** version.
+Git will replace the specified files width he last **staged or committed** version.
 Any changes you made to the file will be gone*  If you wish to keep the changes made to the file but get it out of the way temporarily you can stash it.

 `git checkout filename.xyz`